JuicyStandoffishMan/WhiteAlbumRestorationPatch/README.md

 This is a collection of tools to aid in extracting and modifying [White Album 1 (2023 Steam PC version)](https://vndb.org/r108248) resources to delocalize content.
 Up-to-date modified scripts **with the original texts taken out** are available in the [stripped folder](stripped/).

+Please support the developers and purchase the game!
+This project, like the original, was created out of a love for it.
+We're super fortunate to have gotten an official re-release, and this projects aims to just make tiny adjustments to the script that are ever so slightly more faithful to the original text out of sheer personal preference.

 ## Building
 You will need to have these installed:
 - Visual Studio 2022 with .NET Core 6.